aoless/dogs-breed-classifier/README.md

 | model        | classifier.py| module for classifying images |

 ## Training<a name="training"></a>
+For training I've used data from: <a href="https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip" class="text-white">dataset</a>
 If you want to train model and play a little bit with data feel free to use notebook attached in this repo.
 Follow the cells and you should not have the slightest problems with creating your own model :)